Buddhism and Eastern religions: Hinduism

-Origin & Caste System

 Both Hinduism and Buddhism originate from India but they hold separate beliefs.
 As Knott states, Hindus describe the origin of their religion as sanatana dharma claiming that it goes past human origin and can now be found in scriptures of the Vedas.
 The Vedas, mentioned then introduce the concept of a caste system in order to reach enlightenment or moksha.
 The Brahmin class, which is the highest class, is the only class in Hinduism that can reach enlightenment, so through good karma and multiple lives through reincarnation, someone from a lower class can become a Brahmin and thus reach moksha/enlightenment.
 The caste system today still remains in place to help establish the Brahmin status and maintain a societal hierarchy which categorizes people.
 Despite both being from India, the religions' beliefs about reaching enlightenment and the caste system differ.
 Buddhism originated with the Buddha in India, who then spread his teachings.
 In regards to the caste system only Hinduism heavily relies on it.
 Buddhism, on the other hand, strays away from the caste system in their belief that anyone, not just Brahmins, can reach enlightenment no matter their ranking in the caste system.
 This differs from Hinduism, and today influences the relevance of the caste system in some societies as both Buddhism and Hinduism coexist in India.
 As a result, Buddhism has spread past India and is mainly in Eastern Asia, while Hinduism still remains majorly in India.